truecharts/public/charts/stable/minecraft-bungeecord/docs/How-To.md

 The following sections are just _examples_ and may not represent best practices or all use cases.
 The only tested servers were Spigot Based variants by PaperMC, Paper version **1.19.2**, the latest current MC version.

-A MC limbo instance was also tested but only works with Bungeecord/Waterfall, but needs some work to manually set it up.

 ## Bungeecord / WaterFall

 Spigot compatible server(s) need to be set **offline** by unchecking **Enable/Disable Online Mode** in minecraft-java instance(s).